 Emergency Response

-Emergency Drills Policy
+Emergency Drills Policy & Procedure

 At Flex Academy, we value the safety of staff and students.
 We practice fire, earthquake and lockdown procedures each year to help keep us prepared in the case of an emergency.
+Staff are trained on Safety Procedures at the beginning of each year and drill-specific detailed training is reviewed again in the spring.

 Drill Type and Frequency: